 ARTICLE 18, BYLAWS

 Section 2.
-By Laws so made shall be valid unless disallowed or amended by the members at a meeting, (other than an Advisory Board meeting), by a majority of those present and entitled to vote.
+By Laws so made shall be valid unless disallowed or amended by the members at a meeting, other than a Board meeting, by a majority of those present and entitled to vote.

 Section 3.
-The members at any meeting, other than an Advisory Board meeting, may, by a majority of those present and entitled to vote, direct the Advisory Board to make such By Laws as in the opinion of the meeting are appropriate.
+The members at any meeting, other than a Board meeting, may, by a majority of those present and entitled to vote, direct the Board to make such By Laws as in the opinion of the meeting are appropriate.

 ARTICLE 19, COMMON SEAL

 Section 1.
 WSI shall have a Common Seal and shall provide for its safe custody.
-The Common Seal shall only be used by the authority of the Advisory Board and shall only be affixed to an instrument under the signatures of the President and Treasurer.
+The Common Seal shall only be used by the authority of the Board and shall only be affixed to an instrument under the signatures of the President, Treasurer or, where relevant, a Secretary General.
 A register recording the use of the Common Seal should be tabled at each General Meeting

 ARTICLE 20, DISSOLUTION